ivangeorgiew/AwesomeBlog/README.md

 - fixed the User settings changing (only pass, only img, both);
 - admin can edit and delete articles and still everything is working
+- add search articles option at the footer where if you type:
+    'own' - your articles,
+    'title' - articles with this title,
+    'user#name' - articles made by that user